thequantumdomain/portfolio2024/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local repo up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps.

-### Pre-requisites
+### Prerequisites

-You must have the following tools installed on your local machine.
+You have to those tools in your local machine.

 -   [ ] NodeJs
 -   [ ] Any Code Editor (VS Code, Brackets, etc)